colossus06/CKA-CKAD-Study-Group-2024/Code-of-Conduct.md

 * You can tailor this code of conduct further by adding specific details relevant to your group, such as meeting guidelines or communication channels for reporting concerns.
 * Consider creating a safe space within the group where members can openly discuss any concerns or issues related to the code of conduct.
 * Regularly review and adapt the code of conduct as needed based on your group's needs and experiences.
+* In an effort to maintain a respectful and collaborative learning environment, we encourage everyone to minimize the use of bold formatting in their communication within the group.
+While bold text can be used for emphasis, it can sometimes be misconstrued as arguing a point or being overly assertive.
+To promote open and respectful communication, we suggest using alternatives such as: